Paul-renobato/Week_9_ReadMeGenerator/README.md

 - [Contact Me](#contact-me)

 ## INSTALLATION:
-	  intall jest and inquirer then type node index
+	  Install jest and Inquirer then type node index

 ## USAGES:
+  <iframe src="https://drive.google.com/file/d/1AXKySXq3Ibrul3usyuyXE3zxBwBGZqe-/preview" width="640" height="480"></iframe>

 ## CONTRIBUTING:
-	 sumbit any issues or review the code and request for changes to be made.
+	 Please sumbit any request that can be made to the code or repo from this project

 ## LICENSE: